 - Aerobic exercise: Aerobic activity heightens your metabolism during and even after your workout (especially if the exercise is high-intensity) to help you burn more calories.
 It also helps maintain lean muscle mass, which increases your metabolism to help you continually burn calories.
 Combine aerobic activity with strength training for maximum benefit.

 - Drinking plenty of water: Researchers in Germany found that drinking 16 ounces of water can increase your resting metabolic rate by as much as 30 percent.
 A good rule of thumb is to drink at least half your body weight in ounces every day, and try to drink a glass of water about 30 minutes before eating to help prevent overeating.

-- Getting eight hours of sleep every night: The connection between sleep and weight loss has to do with two important hormones: leptin (which tells the body you are full and to stop eating) and ghrelin (which signals hunger).
+- Getting plenty of sleep: The connection between sleep and weight management has to do with two important hormones: leptin (which tells the body you are full and to stop eating) and ghrelin (which signals hunger).
 When you are sleep deprived, leptin levels decrease and ghrelin levels increase, causing you to eat more.
-Getting at least eight hours of sleep each night is critical to maintaining a healthy metabolism.
+Aim for 7 to 9 hours of sleep nightly to support a healthy metabolism.

 - Using the sauna: Did you know you can actually burn extra calories by simply relaxing in the heat?
 Your body uses 0.568 calorie to evaporate 1 gram of sweat, so the more you sweat, the more calories you will burn!
-Note: it is important to gradually increase your time in a sauna and drink enough water to keep up with the sweating.
+Remember to gradually increase your time in a sauna and drink enough water to keep up with the sweating.

-Detoxification: Research has shown that toxins slow down the body’s metabolic rate, decrease satiety (resulting in increased caloric intake), and limit your ability to burn fat.
-Regular cleansing and detox can help eliminate toxins and assist with healthy weight management.
+- Cleansing & Detox: Research has shown that toxins slow down the body’s metabolic rate, decrease satiety (resulting in increased caloric intake) and limit your ability to burn fat.
+Regular cleansing and detox helps eliminate toxins and assist with healthy weight management.*